-100% carbon dioxide yields deeper penetration, but extra caution needed since it may increase the amount of spatters.
+100% carbon dioxide yields deeper penetration, but extra caution is needed since it may increase the amount of spatters.

 The equipment needed for GMAW set up are (Figure 1):